 The Walmart Effect

-Capitalism is a powerful force, with the potential to alter the status quo of an industry and forever change the way business is done.
-Just as important though, is capitalism’s effect on the communities where companies operate; creating jobs, opportunity, and wealth.
+Matthew A. Waller, dean of the Walton School of Business, writes about capitalism’s potential to alter the status quo of an industry, as Walmart did with retailing.
+Just as important is capitalism’s effect on the communities where companies operate; creating jobs, opportunity, and wealth.

 There is no greater example of capitalism in America than Sam Walton, founder of Walmart.
 He was a true visionary whose revolutionary approach to collaborating with suppliers transformed not only the retail industry but Northwest Arkansas.